Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 ## Content Pack Setup

-In addition to the built-in providers, T's Core allows Content Packs to register custom Warp Providers.
+T's Core Content Packs can register custom Warp Providers.

-Warp Providers are added through a standard **T's Core Content Pack**.

 A single Content Pack can include multiple T's Core features, such as custom Warp Providers and Notification Themes.